Intelligent Design 4.0: Paradigm Evolution Toward the Agentic AI Era: Intelligent Design 4.0: Foundation Model-based Multi-Agent AI Systems

-In Figure 6, the left panel outlines a five-stage engineering design workflow adapted from \cite{Beitz1996}: Task Clarification, Concept Design, Embodiment Design, Detailed Design, and Design Optimization.
-These stages represent a typical iterative design loop, where solutions are progressively refined and evaluated.
-The right panel maps this framework onto a multi-agent AI system, where each design stage is managed by a corresponding stage-level agent:
+The left panel of Figure 6 outlines a five-stage engineering design workflow adapted from \cite{Beitz1996}: Task Clarification, Concept Design, Embodiment Design, Detailed Design, and Design Optimization.
+This framework is widely adopted in engineering design, with its stages forming an iterative loop in which solutions are progressively refined and evaluated.
+The right panel maps this workflow onto a multi-agent AI system, where each stage is orchestrated by a corresponding stage-level agent: